Jennifer Fitzgerald

-Jennifer Fitzgerald is an American CEO and co-founder of an online insurance site, Policygenius.
+Jennifer Fitzgerald is an American CEO and co-founder of an online insurance business, Policygenius.

 Early life

-Born in the Philippines, where her father was stationed in the Air Force, Fitzgerald would eventually move with her family to Dayton, Ohio.
+Fitzgerald was born in the Philippines, where her father was stationed in the Air Force.
+Fitzgerald would later move with her family to Dayton, Ohio.
 After living in Ohio for two years, the family moved to Biloxi Mississippi, then to Albuquerque, New Mexico and eventually to San Antonio, Texas.
 After her father retiring from the military, the family moved again to West Virginia when Fitzgerald was 14 years old.
 Fitzgerald went to Graham High School in Bluefield, Virginia and was a Peace Corps volunteer for the World Bank.
 She later graduated from Florida State University, with a double major in Political Science and International Affairs.
 The ambitious Fitzgerald wanted a 'hard reset on her career'.
 Moving away from the world of international policy and international development Fitzgerald wanted to enter the business world and attended Columbia Law School.